dlt-hub/vibe-hub/tap_documentation/staffwise_rest_api_source.md

 DEPENDENCIES = []
 ```

-This configuration guide provides the necessary parameters and structure to set up a dlt data pipeline for the `tap-staffwise` REST API source.
-Adjust the configuration based on specific API documentation and requirements.
+This configuration guide provides all necessary parameters and settings to effectively integrate and extract data from the Staffwise API using a dlt data pipeline.
+Adjust the configuration as needed based on specific use cases and API updates.

 ---
 *dlt REST API Source Configuration Guide*